-As tourism is such big business in Italy casual or temporary work should be easy enough to find.
+As tourism is such big business in Italy, casual or temporary work should be easy enough to find.

 The agricultural sector also provides casual summer jobs such as fruit picking and other outdoor activities.

-As long as you have the funds to work for free volunteering is a great way to build your skill-set and learn a new language.
+As long as you have the funds to work for free, volunteering is a great way to build your skillset and learn a new language.
 Voluntary work looks great on your CV and gives you the chance to network and build contacts.

-The majority of teaching jobs are available in large towns and cities such as Rome, Florence and Milan although opportunities exist throughout the country.
+The majority of teaching jobs are available in large towns and cities such as Rome, Florence and Milan, although opportunities exist throughout the country.
 You could teach in state schools, private language schools, universities or within businesses teaching their staff English.

 As networking is such an important part of finding a job, a work placement is a great way to build up your Italian contacts.
 Internships are also useful for sharpening your language skills.

-- IAESTE UK - for science, engineering and applied arts students (apply via the British Council website in the autumn).
+- IAESTE - traineeships for science, engineering, technology and applied arts students (apply via the British Council website in the autumn).

 This visa information is still valid following the UK's decision to leave the EU and will be updated if changes occur.